Skatteetaten/mva-meldingen/docs/english/api/index.md

 It is recommended to use the <a href="https://skd.apps.tt02.altinn.no/skd/mva-melding-innsending-etm2/swagger/index.html" target="_blank">swagger documentation</a> along with this API description.

-In addition, there are running examples of VAT return submission that use Jupyter Notebook and Python here: <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>
+In addition, there are running examples of VAT return filing that use Jupyter Notebook and Python here: <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>

-The submission process is performed with a sequence of calls to the Instance API and is described in detail below the sequence diagram and it is as follows:
+The submission process is performed with a sequence of calls to the Instance API and is described in detail below the sequence diagram, and it is as follows:

 1. Authentication
    - Change ID-Porten token to Altinn token